 Archetype of the Great Mother

-The symbols are of this archetype are the Virgin Mary; sometimes one’s own mother; a divine female; an old or ageless woman; the Earth; a blue grotto; the sea; a whale; a cave, a tree.
+The symbols of this archetype are the Virgin Mary; sometimes one’s own mother; a divine female; an old or ageless woman; the Earth; a blue grotto; the sea; a hole, as shown in the first illustration; a whale; a cave, a tree, blood or the colour of blood.
 Whatever the image it often contains great religious feeling or spiritual uplift.
 After all, our mother was the most powerful being in our early world.
 ‘Did she admire hunters; then we would kill dragons and cleanse the world.
 Did she feel the weight of the world; then we would be the peace maker and bring her joy.’
 (W.V.
 Caldwell).

 In many older cultures this break was worked out in the custom of tribal ritual.
 At a certain age the children were taken from their parents home and lived together with the other young males or females.
 Today we have to manage these subtleties of our psyche alone.
 A woman must find a way of transforming the pleasure – or absence of it – of her mother’s breast into a love for a male.
 If she cannot she may wish to return to the breast of another female, or be the man her father never was for her.
 A man must find a way of transforming his unconscious desire for his mother into love of a woman which is more than a dependent or demanding baby or youth.
 If he cannot he may seek his mother in a likely woman, ignoring who that woman is as a real person.
 And this acceptance of our mother as she really is – a human being – precedes the acceptance of ourselves as we really are.